 How To Manage Your Eating Disorder During the Holidays

 One way that you can manage your eating disorder this holiday season is to not focus on dieting.
-This year has been tough for everyone, and when you focus on your weight or limiting your food intake, it makes the situation more challenging.
+When you focus on your weight or limit your food intake, it makes the situation more challenging.
 If the conversation turns to your weight or food intake, try to change the subject or take a break from the conversation.

 It would be best if you also tried to create a healthy and reliable support system.
 Your family and friends are in an ideal situation to help you through the challenges that eating disorders present.
 Talk to your spouse, siblings, or friends about how they can support you through the challenges you’re facing.

-Finally, work with a women’s eating disorder treatment center, such as Crossroads Maine, to help you create a plan to crush this holiday season.
+Another way to remain in recovery is to work with a women’s eating disorder treatment center, such as Crossroads, to help you create a healthy plan to get through this holiday season and avoid relapse.
 Your team can help you create coping mechanisms to ensure that you can manage your health and not fall into old habits.

 If you’ve recently realized that you’re battling an eating disorder, getting treatment should be one of your top priorities.
 We’ve designed our women’s treatment center programs to address the unique needs of women battling eating disorders.
 Furthermore, we’ll provide a range of coping mechanisms through our therapy programs, such as: